A Wachspress-based transfinite formulation for exactly enforcing Dirichlet boundary conditions on convex polygonal domains in physics-informed neural networks: Formulation

 \section{Formulation}

 To fix ideas, we begin by outlining the construction of the neural network trial function in one dimension.
 We then present the construction of the bilinear Coons transfinite interpolant~\citep{Coons:1967:SCA} over the unit square.
 This is followed by the derivation of $g$, the Wachspress-based transfinite interpolant---viewed as a lifting operator---that extends the Dirichlet boundary function to the interior of a convex polygonal domain~\citep{Randrianarivony:2011:OTI}.
 Numerical computations are performed to verify that transfinite interpolation on polygonal domains is met.
 Triangular, square, quadrilateral, pentagonal, and octagonal domains are considered.
+Wachspress coordinates $\vm{\lambda}$ are used in the input (geometric) layer of the neural network.
+Let $\N(\vm{\lambda};\vm{\theta})$ be the neural network's output.
+The transfinite trial function in PINNs is constructed by first subtracting from $\N$ the extension of the boundary restriction of $\N$ into the interior of the polygonal domain, and then adding $g$ to it.
+For clarity, superscripts ADF and TFI are used to distinguish between the neural network trial function based on ADFs~\citep{Sukumar:2022:EIB} from that constructed with the transfinite interpolant in this work.